MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/set-column-options.md

 You can change the column order, column size, or sort options by using the following keyboard commands:
 - To change the column order, choose the field and drag it to a new location
-- To re-size a column, choose the column divider to the right of the field and drag to a new location
+- To resize a column, choose the column divider to the right of the field and drag to a new location
 - For query results:
 	- Add the field as a column in order to sort by that field
 	- To sort by a column, hold down the shift key and click on the field